About JQ - Julia Quinn

 On May 4, 2023, Netflix premiered Queen Charlotte, A Bridgerton Story, and not only did she serve as an executive producer, she appeared in the film as a corseted, bewigged extra!
 The accompanying novel, co-written with Shonda Rhimes, released the following week.

-Please jump to the story of “How JQ Became a Writer,” or scroll for some recent press.
-If you are a journalist looking for more information, please visit JQ’s Media Kit.
+If you are a journalist looking for more information and editorial photos, please visit JQ’s Media Kit.

 Recent Press